dm5tt/LoRaHarvesterBox/README.md

 Also it's not too expensive with 6€.

+### Why 3V and not 3.3V?

+Improved system runtime by only loosing 1-2dB of TX power.

 ## Hardware

 Will publish Resistor values as soon first PCBs arrived for testing.